jess-barreleye/mapLibre-rov/maps/README.md

 Zoom Levels:

 Minimum zoom: Determines the largest area covered by a single image (tile).
 0 represents the entire Earth.
 Be mindful that if the minimum zoom covers a much larger area than your selected Extent, you might see odd behavior when zooming out.
+Choose 6(?) or smaller, if you choose a minimum zoom much larger, it won't show up as an overlay on the map at lower zoom levels.

 Maximum zoom: Determines the smallest coverage tiles to export, which corresponds to the highest level of detail when zoomed in.
 Higher maximum zoom results in more detail but will significantly increase export time and file size.